mattyoung101/omicron2d/docs/PLANNING.md

 ### Skills or actions
 I think what we should do is have various skills or actions that the movement planner can execute, which are slightly higher level than what the rcssserver offers.
 Intelligent behaviour will be made by combining these skills and executing them (this is what the executor does).
-So the behaviour planner decides what to do, movement planner decides how to do it (i.e. positions to move to) and the movement executor will do actually do it.

 Example skills include MoveAbsolute (quickly but carefully manoeuvres to an absolute position on the field, gdx-ai's Arrive behaviour), DashRelative (dashes in a direction relative to the player quickly like our real life robots do).

+The full planning for this lives in SKILLS PLANNING.md.

-## Note about "behaviour planner"
+### Note about "behaviour planner"
 There used to be a behaviour planner subsytem whose job was to decide "what to do".
 Looking more at GOAP, it would seem that the behaviour planner step is useless and can just be integrated into movement.
 After all, we're only really deciding where to move with a bit of extra planning for communication.